Tech sector gathers in Lisbon in shadow of Trump victory

 Organisers were keen to move on from last year’s edition when a string of big firms pulled out after Web Summit chief executive Paddy Cosgrave wrote social media posts accusing Israel of war crimes in Gaza.

-Cosgrave stepped down but has since returned to his post, making no reference to the controversy in his opening speech Monday, saying simply: “It’s good to be back.”
+Cosgrave stepped down but has since returned to his post.
+He made no reference to the controversy in his opening speech Monday, saying simply: “It’s good to be back.”

-Cosgrave stressed how the Web Summit is focused on the startup ecosystem first and foremost.
+Cosgrave stressed that the Web Summit is focused on the startup ecosystem first and foremost.

 But big tech firms have returned to the gathering this year with Meta, Google and others all represented.

-Microsoft President Brad Smith is due to lay out how the software juggernaut envisages the next phase of its artificial intelligence strategy, after spending billions to infuse the technology into most of its products.
+Microsoft President Brad Smith was also on hand to extol the benefits of AI.

-AI is expected to be the central theme — Cosgrave commented that there were so many AI startups it was now “one of the world’s biggest AI events”.
+His firm has ploughed billions into the tech and he told the audience AI was “the next great general purpose technology”.

-On Monday, prominent AI critic Max Tegmark, president of the Future of Life Institute, renewed his warnings that humanity could be on the path to oblivion.
+On the other side of the debate, prominent AI critic Max Tegmark, president of the Future of Life Institute, told the event on Monday that humanity could be on the path to oblivion.

-He said governments needed to pass stiff regulations to halt the development of artificial general intelligence — a notional superintelligent AI capable of dominating humans.
+He was especially critical of the competition between nations to build ever more powerful AI.

-Tegmark criticised the narrative that pitted great powers against each other in a competition to dominate the field, commenting: “It’s not an arms race between the US and China, it’s a suicide race.”
+“It’s not an arms race between the US and China, it’s a suicide race,” he said.